When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 With binoculars you can enjoy a wider field of view, say 5–8º, compared to that of a telescope (< 1º).
 This FoV corresponds to four fingers at arms length held up to the sky (see my article on hand measures).

-Basically, as you go up in power the field of view narrows.
+Basically, the higher the power, the narrower the field of view for the same diameter.
 This is something to weigh up when choosing astronomy binoculars.

 If a binocular says it has FOV of 341 feet at 1000 yards, it means you can see 341 feet of a scene from left to right when looking at 1000 yards.